|Credit card tips

 1. Lenders look to credit histories.
 Before lending money, banks and other creditors look to a consumer's credit history -- basically a record of whether or not you've paid your bills -- to make sure the borrower is likely to repay them.
 That credit history, contained in a consumer's credit report, determines how much credit is made available to you and under what terms, such as the interest rate.

 3. Credit bureaus track borrowing behavior.
-The three major credit bureaus in the U.S. are Experian, Equifax and TransUnion.
-These companies keep records of how you have previously behaved when loaned money, such as whether you paid it back on time, who you still owe money to and how much you may still owe.
-"We acquire data from public records and companies who have a relationship with the consumer and with the credit reporting agency (i.e., existing creditors, companies with whom the consumer has applied for credit and collection companies)," says Experian's Thomas via e-mail.
+The biggest three credit bureaus in the U.S. are Experian, Equifax and TransUnion.
+These companies, and a host of smaller ones, keep records of how you have previously behaved when loaned money, such as whether you paid it back on time, who you still owe money to and how much you may still owe.
+"We acquire data from public records and companies who have a relationship with the consumer and with the credit reporting agency (i.e., existing creditors, companies with whom the consumer has applied for credit and collection companies)," an Experian spokeswoman said via email.

 5. Some credit report information could be wrong.
 A look at your credit report may reveal that it contains some incorrect information.
 It's important to address these errors since they could hurt your ability to borrow money.
 If you find any mistakes on your credit report, get them fixed by contacting both the credit bureau that included the error and the creditor that supplied the inaccurate information.

 6. Credit report data used to calculate credit scores.
 Just like a grade point average sums up all your schoolwork with a single number, your credit score sums up your borrowing history.
 Educational institutions look at your GPA to figure out where you rank as a student; lenders look at your credit score to determine how you rank as a borrower.
 "A credit score is a number that summarizes your credit risk, based on a snapshot of your credit report at a particular point in time," Watts says.
 "A credit score helps lenders evaluate your credit report and estimate your credit risk."